Data generation accelerators

 Appendix: A look at the ruleset variables.

 If you take a closer look at the variables that are set up by the accelerator, you can see that they are some that are linked to the submit form (1).
-This example it is for the Upsert accelerator form, so there is ‘parEnableUpsert’ which is used to track if the Enable Upsert box is checked (See the Upsert submit form section).
+As this example is for the Upsert accelerator form, there is ‘parEnableUpsert’ which is used to track if the Enable Upsert box is checked (See the Upsert submit form section).

 There are also variables used to select the records from the database (2) and a count of those values (3).
 There will be one of each of these for every table that is being selected from the database.